matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 Your project can start preparing for native AA support.
 We highly encourage you to do so, since it will allow you to onboard hundreds of thousands of Argent users that already use the first version of zkSync.
 We expect that in the future even more users will switch to smart wallets.

 One of the most notable differences between various types of accounts to be built is different signature schemes.
-We will expect account abstractions to support the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard.
+We will expect accounts to support the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard.
 Our team has created a utility library for verifying account signatures.
 Currently, it only supports ECDSA signatures, but we will add support for EIP-1271 very soon as well.

 The `aa-signature-checker` library provides a way to verify signatures for account abstractions.
 Currently, it only supports verifying the ECDSA signatures.
 Very soon we will add support for EIP-1271 as well.